marissashey/writing/index.md

 # <ins> ark </ins>

             water dances.
-            it surges into salt + foam to marry th=m creates freshwater daughter lake and loch
+            it surges into salt and foam to marry them creates freshwater daughter lake and loch
             it  s n a k e s  through  g r i t  and  s o i l  to hungry roots, glides down glasses forged from seaworn sand,